mjmarks/password_entry/README.md

 6. Password has at least 1 special character
 7. Has a submit button that will trigger validation and present success or why the password entry failed

-*Note: This project is not an indication of preferred implementations.
+_Note: This project is not an indication of preferred implementations.
 Its goal is to satisfy the aforementioned requirements, and nothing more.
 An example of this is the fact that password evaluation does not include a loading state.
-A production application would hold great consideration for microinteractions.*
+A production application would hold great consideration for microinteractions.
+Additionally, there would be optimization techniques._

 ## Available Scripts